ZMarou/HelloDocker/README.md

 # HelloDocker

 It's a simple example to connect an Angular app to Spring boot backend app using docker.

-The backend app is connected also to postgresql database.
+The backend app is connected to postgresql database.